 - A different flight option

-Don’t forget to ask airline representatives about these things if your plans change.
-They have to inform you about your rights when there’s a significant delay or cancellation.
+Remember to inquire with airline staff about these things if your plans change.
+They must inform you about your rights when there’s a significant delay or cancellation.

 Air Caraïbes Flight Delay Compensation

 Delays with flights from Air Caraïbes can be really annoying.
-However there’s a bright side: if you’re stuck waiting for more than three hours because of the airline’s fault, you might be able to get some compensation.
+However there’s a silver lining: if you’re stuck waiting for more than three hours because of the airline’s fault, you might be able to get some compensation.

-Laws in the UK and EU are on your side.
+Regulations in the UK and EU are in your favor.
 You could get up to €600 per person.
-What counts is when you land, not when you leave.
-So pay attention to your arrival time if you want to seek flight delay compensation.
+What matters is when you land, not when you depart.
+So keep an eye on your arrival time if you want to seek flight delay compensation.

-How much you get depends on your flight distance.
-A brief trip won’t yield as much as a long one, even if they’re both delayed equally.
+The amount you receive depends on your flight distance.
+A short flight won’t yield as much as a long one, even if they’re both delayed for the same duration.

 Less than 3 hours | Between 3-4 hours | Over 4 hours | Distance |